ivotron/quiho-popper/paper/paper.md

     benchmarks take as input parameters that determine their performance behavior, thus simulating different "versions" of an application.
-  * A negative result: ineffectiveness of resource utilization for predicting performance.
+  * A negative result: ineffectiveness of resource utilization profiles for predicting performance.

 We give an overview SRA in @Sec:sra and its use in both, bottleneck identification as well as in performance regression testing.
 We then